Official State Nickname of Connecticut

 Connecticut is also known as "The Nutmeg State," and during the American Revolution, "The Provisions State."

 A resident of Connecticut is a Connecticuter or Nutmegger.
-Other names that are no longer in use include Connecticotian (Cotton Mather in 1702), and Connecticutensian (Samuel Peters in 1781).
+Other names that are no longer used include Connecticotian (Cotton Mather in 1702), and Connecticutensian (Samuel Peters in 1781).